What Diagnosis Means

 All families affected by SMA must make many decisions about care and treatment.
-Currently, Spinraza is the only FDA-approved treatment for SMA.
+Currently, Spinraza and Zolgensma are the only FDA-approved treatments for SMA.
 In addition, there are a number of care options available for issues including palliative care, breathing, eating, and more.

 Cure SMA does not advocate any specific choices or decisions; we are here for anyone who wishes to talk through their options.
 All decisions related to SMA are highly personal, and every family needs to do what’s best for them.